alexewerlof/pk/README.md

 patch   3
 ```

-You can actually omit "version" part if that's where it is
+You can actually omit "version" part if that's where it is:

 ```shell
 $ pk -s